Schubert Theatre (Gooding, Idaho)

 The Schubert Theatre is a theater located in Gooding, Idaho, United States.
 Built in 1920, it was listed on the National Register of Historic Places in 2004.

+Building design

 The building is a fairly simple two-story two-part commercial block, three bays wide.
 The theatre seats 400 and is adorned with murals and gold leafed crown molding.
-Sound equipment installed in 1930 allowed for "talkies" to be shown.
+The murals were painted by Hugh Clausen, who also painted murals for the governor's mansion.
+Sound equipment installed in 1930 allowed for "talkies" to be shown, though the theatre still has an orchestra pit and dressing rooms from its days of live entertainment.

+History

+In 1920, Frank Gooding built the theatre as a wedding gift for his daughter.
+It cost $60,000 to build.
+It received the ‘Exhibitors Herald-World Award of Merit for the High Quality of Its Reproduction of Sound Pictures,' the only theatre in Idaho to do so.

+Some style changes were made to the theatre in 1946 and again in 1983.
+In the early 1980s, the theatre transitioned into Gooding Cinemas.

-In 2009 the theatre was purchased by Charmianne and Lonnie Leavell, a local couple who planned to restore the theater and turn it into a cultural center for the community of Gooding.
+In 2009 the theatre was purchased for $150,000 by Charmianne and Lonnie Leavell, a local couple who planned to restore the theater and turn it into a cultural center for the community of Gooding.
 The couple later donated the theatre to a 501 (c)(3) nonprofit, GREAT, Inc. (Gooding Restoration for Entertainment, Arts & Theater), a nonprofit they formed to help in their goal.

+The Schubert Theatre received grants from the Idaho Heritage Trust in 2016, 2017, 2018, 2019, and 2023.

-As of 2020, significant work had been done to restore the theatre, including replacing the roof, however work was still needed in electrical and plumbing to make the building functional.
+As of 2020, significant work had been done to restore the theatre, including replacing the roof.
+However, work was still needed in electrical and plumbing to make the building functional.
+In 2021, progress was made with new drains and cleaning up flood damage.
+In 2023, the Idaho Heritage Trust assisted the theatre in restoring the lobby.

+Some local residents believe that the theatre is haunted.